zivid/zivid-python/README.md

 #### Old PIP

-If you are using a version of PIP older than version 19 please manually install the dependencies listed in [pyproject.toml](pyproject.toml) before installing the zivid.
+If you are using a version of PIP older than version 19 please manually install the dependencies listed in [pyproject.toml](pyproject.toml) before installing zivid.

     pip install scikit-build cmake ninja
     pip install zivid